larkintuckerllc/city-events-map-prototype/README.md

 need to create the *bundle.js* file that bundles the application JavaScript and all the dependencies, e.g., React, into one file.

-**Assignment (5 Min): From the installatino folder install the Browserify bundler application with the command:**
+**Assignment (5 Min): From the installation folder install the Browserify bundler application with the command:**

 Linux / OS X: `sudo npm install -g browserify`